LangChain is a framework for developing applications powered by language models. It enables applications that:

 We recommend following our Quickstart guide to familiarize yourself with the framework by building your first LangChain application.

-LangChain provides standard, extendable interfaces and external integrations for the following modules, listed from least to most complex:
+LangChain provides standard, extendable interfaces and integrations for the following modules:

 Interface with language models

 Let models choose which tools to use given high-level directives

 Examples, ecosystem, and resources

 Walkthroughs and techniques for common end-to-end use cases, like:

 LangChain is part of a rich ecosystem of tools that integrate with our framework and build on top of it.
 Check out our growing list of integrations.

 Best practices for developing with LangChain.